juniorsundarCasual/TGT/vault/volume-5.chapter-347.md

 "Ouch," Marie said with an exaggerated hurt expression.

 "Well," the Sect Leader jumped in, redirecting the conversation.
 "Think about the circumstances of your respective breakthroughs.
-They were all stimulated through initiative.
+They were all stimulated by the initiative.
 Markus, your breakthrough was borne of you succeeding to cement your understanding of gravity and developing an original spell.
 Marie, you broke through after developing a new way to channel the Heavenly Eye.
 Let us skip Jean since her circumstance is a little different.
 And as for Shuri, we all know how that happened."

 "What do they all have in common?"
 Sect Leader Larks placed openly, letting all present stew in the conclusion.

 "How do we go about it, then?"
 Marie probed.

-"It was an interesting assignment," the Sect Leader commented as he picked three bound books and distributed it amongst the teens.
+"It was an interesting assignment," the Sect Leader commented as he picked three bound books and distributed them amongst the teens.
 "Instead of just teaching, we want to encourage independent thought and exploration, and exercise knowledge more freely and innovate.
 The Maker-Space is not enough, nor are the labs and innovation opportunities offered by the Verum Trading Company.
 It is too passive, and none of the students are feeling motivated to take on those challenges due to fear of failure.
 Even Shuri wouldn't have volunteered if Marie hadn't poked her nose into Shuri's business."

 An accusatory gaze was exchanged between Shuri and Marie at that.